 Learn what measures you can take to promote identity theft protection for yourself and family

 Identity theft protection is no longer an option and the investment in being well informed is worth it when considering the facts.
-It’s estimated that about opens in a new window 1 in 15 people will become a victim of identity theft with opens in a new window33% of Americans experiencing identity theft each year.
-Needless to say, it’s important to stay vigilant when it comes to protecting your identity.
+33% of Americans experience identity theft each year, with financial losses totaling to more than $6.2 billion.
+In this time of increasing fraud, it’s important to stay vigilant when it comes to protecting your identity.

 What is Identity Theft?